 Set Up Instructions

-Some sessions at ResBaz Aotearoa require participants to follow set up instructions before the event.
 If you have registered for a session requiring set up, you will be provided with a link to the relevant instructions on this page.
-If you have any trouble following these instructions then please join us at a HackyHour session.
-We will be running sessions at 3pm on Tuesday in the week before ResBaz, and on Tuesday in the week of ResBaz.
+If you have any trouble following these instructions then please join us at a HackyHour session at 3pm on Tuesday in the week before ResBaz, and on Tuesday in the week of ResBaz.

 Authoring Collaborative Research Projects In Quarto